 Note that the directional characteristics of directional mics (all non-omnidirectional mic) are achieved through phase and amplitude differences in sound pressure on their diaphragms and not from any inherent directionality of sound pressure.
 For the most part, sound itself is also omnidirectional.

-So with only one side of the diaphragm for sound pressure to react with, the angle at which a sound waves hits the diaphragm is not a critical part of the equation.
-Rather, the amplitude of the sound pressure is what causes the diaphragm to move and give the omni mic its all-encompassing polar pattern.
+So with only one side of the diaphragm for sound pressure to react with, the angle at which sound waves hit the diaphragm is not a critical part of the equation.
+Rather, the sound pressure amplitude causes the diaphragm to move and gives the omni mic its all-encompassing polar pattern.

 Achieving The Omnidirectional Polar Pattern In Multi-Pattern Microphones

 Things change in multi-pattern microphones.
-It’s not overly practical to add a pressure-style capsule within a multi-patter microphone that would only be engaged in ‘omnidirectional mode.’
+It’s not overly practical to add a pressure-style capsule within a multi-pattern microphone that would only be engaged in ‘omnidirectional mode.’

 The vast majority of multi-pattern microphones have either a single dual-membrane capsule with back-to-back diaphragms or two back-to-back capsules.
 These capsules/diaphragms nearly always have cardioid polar patterns, which are unidirectional (sensitive on-axis/to the front and insensitive 180° off-axis/to the rear.

-In order to achieve the omnidirectional pattern, then, the mic signals from each diaphragm are summed together in-phase and at equal amplitudes.
-The result is not a true omnidirectional pattern based on the pressure principle, but approximates and acts as an omnidirectional pattern just the same.
+To achieve the omnidirectional pattern, the mic signals from each diaphragm are summed together in-phase and at equal amplitudes.
+The result is not a true omnidirectional pattern based on the pressure principle but approximates and acts as an omnidirectional pattern just the same.